SBA Loans: How to Apply, Pros & Cons and Everything You Need to Know

 - Your company may be legally structured as either a sole proprietorship, corporation, partnership, or limited liability company (LLC).

 Of course, eligibility will play an essential role in the process of getting and applying for an SBA Loan; here are the necessary steps to maintain your eligibility:

-For enterprises to be qualified for 7(a) loan assistance, they must:
+For enterprises to qualify for 7(a) loan assistance, they must:

-- Be a small business as defined by SBA and run for profit.
+- Be a for-profit business and a small business as defined by SBA.

 - Being involved in or attempting to engage in business in the United States or any of its territories.

 - Prior to requesting financial aid, explore other financial options, including your own assets or other loan products.

 - Be able to prove that you need a loan.

 - Having a solid business plan for putting the loan proceeds to good use.